taylorelley/CrewAI-Studio-Insecure/README.md

 - **Postgres search tool**: The PGSearch tool loads only when your installed `crewai-tools` release provides it, preventing import errors in environments that ship a build without that optional integration.
-- **Pinned, compatible dependencies**: LangChain, Embedchain, CrewAI, and CrewAI-Tools are pinned to known-good 0.1-era releases so language model and search tools import cleanly without pip resolver backtracking.
+- **Pinned, compatible dependencies**: LangChain (0.1.17 family), Embedchain (0.1.111), CrewAI (0.30.11), and CrewAI-Tools (0.76.0) are
+  pinned to compatible 0.1-era releases so language model and search tools import cleanly without pip resolver backtracking.
+Provider SDK pins are aligned on the same `langchain-core<0.2` range to avoid resolver conflicts.

 ## Support CrewAI Studio